 Lawyer: Government Unions Still Exert Influence on the Workforce

-Unions are a very active, large and significant factor in the public sector workforce in over half of the states, Charley told GPN.
+Unions are a very active, large and significant factor in the public sector workforce in over half of the states, Charles told GPN.

 To read the full article, please visit American City & County.